ansys/grantami-recordlists/doc/source/contributing.rst

 The example scripts are placed in the ``examples`` directory and are included in the documentation build if the environment variable ``BUILD_EXAMPLES`` is set to ``True``.
-Otherwise, a different set of examples is run, to validate the process.
+Otherwise, a different set of examples is run to validate the process.

 Examples are checked in as scripts using the ``light`` format, see `jupytext`_ for more information.
-As part of the doc build process, the Python files are converted back into Jupyter notebooks and are executed, which populates the output cells.
+As part of the doc build process, the Python files are converted back into Jupyter notebooks and the output cells are populated by running the notebooks against a Granta MI instance.

 This conversion between Jupyter notebooks and Python files is performed by `nb-convert`_.
 For installation instructions, see the nb-convert documentation.

 .. _poetry: https://python-poetry.org/